9th Floor Diamond Plaza Building, 34 Le Duan, Ben Nghe Ward, District 1, Ho Chi Minh City

 • Decree 22/2017/ND-CP on Commercial Mediation

-According to Clause 1, Article 3 of the Commercial Law 2005:
+Pursuant to Clause 1, Article 3 of the Commercial Law 2005, it is stipulated:

-“Commercial activities are profit-seeking activities, including the sale of goods, provision of services, investment, trade promotion, and other profit-oriented activities.”
+“Commercial activities are activities aimed at profit, including the purchase and sale of goods, provision of services, investment, commercial promotion, and other profit-oriented activities.”

-According to Article 317 of the Commercial Law 2005, commercial disputes can be resolved through four methods:
+Pursuant to Article 317 of the Commercial Law 2005, there are four methods for resolving commercial disputes, including:

 • Negotiation between the parties